 - Co-ordinate and upkeep of Clio data collection and end of month statistical reporting for Legal Services;

-- Liaise with interpreters, attend to interpreter matters, keep an up-to-date record of interpreter details and co-ordinate interpreter invoicing and payroll;
+- Liaise with interpreters, attend to interpreter matters, and keep an up-to-date record of interpreter details;

 - Contribute to Justice Centre’s legal and file management systems as well as monitoring and evaluation systems in terms of collection, verification, database entry, and filing of client data;